earnkeeper/docs/docs/user-guide/welcome.md

 Welcome to Earn Keeper!

-Earn Keeper is a place for gamers and developers to meet, share data and gain data driven insight into today's Play to Earn games.
+Earn Keeper is on a mission to make **Research** easier for **Play to Earn** gamers.

-Users have access to a range of relevant metrics, made by gamers, displayed in simple and easy to use tables and charts.
+Our users have access to a range of important metrics, curated by gamers, displayed in simple and easy to use tables and charts.

-Developers benefit from a great experience through our sdk and hosting, and share revenue when their plugin gets popular.
+We make it easy to discover new games, and then dive deeper to get the info you need before spending your hard earned money.

 ### Quick Start